-- 1. Press the [CALL/SET(MENU)] key. - 2.
-Press the [DOWN] key to select the "POS SEND." - Press the [CALL/SET(MENU)] key, then press the [UP] or [DOWN] key to select a name in the directory. - Press the [CALL/SET(MENU)] key to send your position to the selected vessel.
+- Press the [CALL/SET] key.
+The "DSC OPERA-TION" menu will appear in the display. - Turn the CHANNEL selector knob to select the "POS SEND." - Press the [CALL/SET] key to select the Individual directory. - 4.
+Turn the CHANNEL selector knob to select a name in the directory. - Press the [CALL/SET] key to send your position to the selected vessel. - 6.
+After your position is transmitted, the resend menu will appear.
+To send your position again, select "SEND" and press the [CALL/SET] key. - To exit the mode, select "EXIT" and press the [CALL/SET] key.